Document Number: D3673R0

 Abstract

 C++ introduced std::print/std::println in C++23.
 While most functions support wide strings, this particular one lacks the support.
-This proposal aims to improve that by adding a collection of wide string compliant functions for it. std::wprint and std::wprintln namely.
+This proposal aims to improve that by adding a collection of wide string overloads functions for it, accepting std::wformat_string.

 Introduction